 - If you received taxable accelerated death benefits from a life insurance policy

-If your spouse meets any of the situations above and you’re filing jointly, attach the form to your joint return, even if you had no such activity.
+If your spouse meets any of the situations above and you’re filing jointly, include the form with your joint return, even if you had no such activity.

 Archer MSA eligibility